(Full time) 2022 start

 A typical module will be assessed by two assignments.
 Assessments include written assignments, as well as delivering presentations and posters, and leading discussions.

 The MSc course comprises 180 credits.
-You may choose to exit the programme at an earlier stage, with either a PG Certificate (60 credits) or a PG Diploma (120 credits).
+You may choose to exit the programme at an earlier stage, with a PG Certificate (60 credits).

 Entry requirements